colhountech/AcrylicUI/README.md

 # Release Workflow

 Do you ever forgot how you did something?
 Me too.
 Especially how I do releases.
-So this is a not to myself to remind me what to do:
+So this is a note to myself to remind me what to do:

 * Run Examples Tests
 * Update README.MD to point to Release Notes for impending release
 * Push Changes
 * Check [GitHub Actions CI](https://github.com/colhountech/AcrylicUI/actions/workflows/main.yml) Builds ok
-* Add a new Release Tag udinh [Semantic versioning](http://semver.org/)
+* Add a new Release Tag using [Semantic versioning](http://semver.org/)
 * Update Release Notes